coolhandluck/indiefilmico/README.md

 (2) FIRST FILMS ARE USUALLY SELF FINANCED, BOOTSTRAPPED, OR CROWDSOURCED

 It is a time honored tradition that a first time filmmaker will overturn every rock looking for money to make a film.
-Savings accounts are drained, second mortgages are taken out, friends and family are hit up, or a filmmaker will monetize social media and ask for money through sites like Kickstarter or IndieGoGo.
+Savings accounts are drained, second mortgages are taken out, credit cards are maxxed out, friends and family are hit up, or a filmmaker will monetize social media and ask for money through sites like Kickstarter or IndieGoGo.
 Accounting is very loose and those that "invest" in a film are really at the mercy of the filmmaker if any equity and/or profits are not returned.
 Most people that give money to a film are doing so to help a friend or acquaintence or perhaps the message of the film is something they support.

 If a filmmaker raises money through Kickstarter or IndieGoGo, they have to pay fees, credit card processing charges and eventually fullfillment costs for donation incentives.
 A filmmaker will lose about 20% of the capital raised through these sources.
 It does help create interest and a community but often film projects stall or take so long to complete that people lose touch after making their contribution.